Rory Pilgrim, RAFTS, Barking and Dagenham Youth Dance, Production Still, 2021

 The project is part of the 24th International Exhibition Inequalities.

-Curated by: Hans Ulrich Obrist and Natalia Grabowska (Serpentine) with Damiano Gullì, curator for Contemporary Art and Public Program, Triennale Milano
+Radio Ballads was curated and produced by Amal Khalaf, Elizabeth Graham and Layla Gatens.
+The exhibition at Triennale Milano is co-curated with Hans Ulrich Obrist, Natalia Grabowska and Damiano Gullì, curator for Contemporary Art and Public Program, Triennale Milano

 International Participations